jam01/jam01.github.io/content/en/blog/the-problem-with-api-led-part-2.md

 </div>
 <br/>

 The problem with API-Led is that the **Problem** is inaccurate.
-The dichotomy between slow and stable, and fast and changing no longer holds.
+The dichotomy between slow and stable, and fast and less-critical no longer holds.
 Gregor Hohpe (you know, the guy that wrote the book on Enterprise Integration) expressed it best:

 <figure class="mx-5">
   <blockquote class="blockquote">